-Which is more important a resume from a professional resume writer or a superb career network?
+Which is more critical than a resume from a professional resume writer or a superb career network?

 Why a career network?
 Think of the successful people you know.
-Most likely they are well connected in their field.
-For example, take former President Clinton, certainly a man with a strong resume.
+Most likely, they are well-connected in their field.
+Take former President Clinton, who is undoubtedly a man with a strong resume.
 Throughout his life, Bill Clinton was always a superb networker.
-When he was a Rhodes Scholar at Oxford University, whenever he met someone new, Clinton wrote down the names of people he met, always including details about the person that he could refer to later.
+When he was a Rhodes Scholar at Oxford University, whenever he met someone new, Clinton wrote down the names of associates and details about the person that he could refer to later.

 Clinton said, “I’m going into politics and plan to run for governor of Arkansas, and I’m keeping track of everyone I meet.”.